We have listed a few questions and answers that we hope will help you.

 What is the catchment area?

-There is not really a catchment area.
+We do not really have a catchment area.
 However, if we are oversubscribed priority is given based on the Admissions Policy which can be found here: https://www.salisbury6c.ac.uk/about-s6c/policies/

 What experience do the teachers have?

 We have recruited teachers who are all capable of delivering outstanding lessons.
 Experience and ability is what we were looking for.
 We want our college to be a continuation of the good experience students will have had in their feeder schools.
 We may be called a college as that is normal for sixth forms, but we will have all the support and encouragement that you expect from a school.
 Check out the teacher profiles here: https://www.salisbury6c.ac.uk/about-s6c/our-staff/

 What are the travel arrangements to access the college?

 S6C is a short walk from the city centre where many of the bus routes pick up and drop-off, and the railway station is also easily accessible.
 On site parking is limited and is for staff only.
-We encourage all students to walk, cycle, or arrive by bus.
+We encourage all students to walk, cycle, or arrive by bus or train.